The Mansion of E by Robert M Cook :: background information

 Outside above ground humans breed Trogs for leather and it is probable that these domesticated Trogs are neither fully sentient when young, nor hugely aggressive when old.

 Wendigoes: cold-adapted, physically delicate intelligences, about the size of a short human and (according to Sylvester) vicious.
 We see a stuffed specimen (and a soft toy version, and a little horned snub-nosed demon who is said to look like a mini Wendigo) and it looks like a white, snub-nosed, tailless monkey with webbed feet and cow-like horns.
 The ones in the Basement died when their habitat failed, but they are mentioned as still existing elsewhere.
+We see both white and ginger ones - or perhaps the white is just a winter coat.

-Willigigs: time-travellers, about Gnoll-sized, with two arms, a prognathous jaw, a hair or feather crest on the back of the head and something which looks like Raybans but may be a part of the creature - the lower part of the body is concealed in a sort of organic-looking, tentacle-studded hovercraft which seems to be their time-travel device,
+Willigigs: time-travellers, about Gnoll-sized, with two arms, a prognathous jaw, a hair or feather crest on the back of the head and something which looks like Raybans but may be a part of the creature - the lower part of the body is concealed in a sort of organic-looking, tentacle-studded hovercraft which seems to be their time-travel device, but probably also part of the Willigig itself.

 The tiny form, called Shallow Wyrms, have a smooth pointed tail which can be used as a basic limb and short but useable flipper-arms; the large ones, called Deep Wyrms, have three short manipulative tentacles on the end of the tail.
 Both sizes are dotted with little tags which may be vestigial flippers but which don't seem to be useable, and both have irregular, individually distinctive and flexible wattles on their heads which may also be prehensile, at least in Shallow Wyrms.
 Their range extends all the way down into the Hot Zone in the planet's mantle, and they eat minerals.
 They are ruled, wholly or partly, by a character called Mother Byng, and laws are enforced by officials called Cousins.
 In addition most of the Shallow Wyrms, at least, are organised into socio-political units called Rings.